tb9757/Student-Academic-Performance/README.md

 -   Data cleaning, checking for null values and duplicate rows
 -   Feature engineering, average test scores column and categorisation of pupils into high and low study groups
 -   Assessing data distribution with histograms
--   Using scatter charts to assess correlaion between features
+-   Using scatter charts to assess correlation between features
 -   Assessing correlation using both Pearson and Spearman techniques and visualising these in correlation heatmaps
--   Using the Mann-Whiteney U statistical test to assess the difference between two groups
+-   Using the Mann-Whitney U statistical test to assess the difference between two groups
 -   Performing linear regression and increasing the complexity of the model by building a pipeline

 A limiting factor of the dataset is its size.
 A larger dataset could have given more interesting and robust insights.